Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Burleigh Heads
+Why people like living in Burleigh Heads

-Who Burleigh Heads Suits
+Who Burleigh Heads suits

 📊InvestorsRent covers a solid share of the median mortgage.